joclement/Dotfiles/Readme.md

 ### Requirements

-These Dotfiles are used and have been tested on Ubuntu 14.04 and 16.04.
+These Dotfiles are used and most suited for Ubuntu 18.04.
-They should work on other Linux distributions without any changes as well.
+They should probably work on other Linux distributions as well.
 Mainly the install file won't work partly on non Debian-based systems, because it uses `dpkg`.